maxja/pythonic/README.md

 Python can be installed as a standalone package, and there are many ways to do this, varying from one operating system to another.

-Allen Downey, the author of the book ["Python Basics"][1], suggests using the online service [Python Anywhere](https://www.pythonanywhere.com/), although there are many other platforms available, such as [Google Colab](https://colab.google/).
+Allen Downey, the author of the book "Python Basics"[^5], suggests using the online service [Python Anywhere](https://www.pythonanywhere.com/), although there are many other platforms available, such as [Google Colab](https://colab.google/).

 ## Run